CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Containers/Container_Creation_Guide.md

 `Figure 1: _Cluster Graph`

-Figure 1 above shows a simple flow chart to demonstrate that there are really two clusters provisioned when you execute a CSPI job in OpenShift CI.
+Figure 1 above shows a simple flowchart which illustrates that there are really two clusters provisioned when you execute a CSPI job in OpenShift CI.

 1. **Prow Cluster**
-   - This cluster is the cluster that actually executes the various steps (chains, workflows, refs, _etc._) of a test.
+   - The Prow cluster actually executes the various steps (chains, workflows, refs, _etc._) of a test.
-   - This cluster isn't provisioned new each time.
-There is a new project/namespace in this cluster provisioned and deprovisioned for every execution of OpenShift CI.
+   - The Prow cluster is not newly provisioned each time.
+There is a new project/namespace in this cluster that provisions and deprovisions for every execution of OpenShift CI.
 2. **Test Cluster**
    - This cluster is created as part of a workflow when interop tests are run.
    - The `kubeconfig` in the Prow Cluster is configured to target this cluster.
 So when an `oc` (or other OpenShift interface) command is run in a step, it is run from the Prow Cluster targeting the Test cluster.